 Learning Assistants (LAs):

-The Division of Teaching Excellence and Innovation and the Certified Learning Assistants Program (CLAP) is encouraging faculty to consider using Learning Assistants (LAs) remotely as another means of student support during this quarter of remote instruction.
+The Division of Teaching Excellence and Innovation and the Certified Learning Assistants Program (CLAP) are encouraging faculty to consider using Learning Assistants (LAs) remotely as another means of student support remote instruction.
 LAs can assist in facilitating discussion sections, Canvas discussion boards, or small group meetings.
 LAs can also provide live support by facilitating group discussions during synchronous remote lectures, managing students in Zoom breakout rooms, or holding virtual office hours/drop-in tutoring.

 CLAP has created resources to help faculty get started with this process: https://dtei.uci.edu/learning-assistants-3/